 Some of these plants are arid edibles that you can make good use of if food is scarce.
-Knowing some of these plants will enhance your survival knowledge, it will provide a glimpse on how Native Americans used to live with what the land had to offer and most importantly, these arid edibles might save your life one day.
+Knowing some of these plants will enhance your survival knowledge, it will provide a glimpse of how Native Americans used to live with what the land had to offer, and most importantly, these arid edibles might save your life one day.

-Here is a list with the arid edibles you should harvest and use if you are stranded in the desert.
+Here is a list of the arid edibles you should harvest and use if you are stranded in the desert.

 Wild arid edibles